 Military Causes and Risk Factors for CFS

-Chronic fatigue syndrome often stems from various factors veterans may encounter during military service.
-Identifying these risk factors can help establish a service connection.
+Chronic fatigue syndrome often stems from various factors veterans encounter during military service.
+Identifying these risk factors can help establish a service connection for your claim.

 Want to know more about the toxic exposures that may have impacted your health during military service?
 Use our interactive Toxic Exposure Map to explore exposures at US military bases and gain valuable insights into potential health effects.